In Japan, people ring in the New Year– literally.

 When we celebrated New Year’s Eve in Japan during my study abroad days, we were even allowed to ring the bell ourselves!

-Ringing the Bell at Zojoji temple
+Ringing the Bell at Zojoji Temple for 2018

 Since we lived in an apartment owned by a temple, we were kindly invited to celebrate Omisoka with them at 増上寺 Zojoji Temple.